 Using incorrect or inappropriate batteries

 Most of the potential problems posed by batteries ultimately come down to heat.
 When the battery gets too warm inside, this causes damage, which means the battery gets even hotter, which causes more damage and so on.
 This is called “thermal runaway,” and it can be an issue for all lithium-based batteries.
-They will generally vent hot gas rather than exploding, but if your mod doesn’t have sufficient vent holes for the gas to escape through, this can become dangerous as pressure builds up inside.
+They will generally vent hot gas rather than exploding, but if your mod doesn’t have sufficient vent holes for the gas to escape through, this can become dangerous as pressure builds up inside very quickly.

-Although there are many things that contribute to the risk of a thermal issue (including the age of the battery, for instance), asking for more current than the battery can safely supply generates enough heat to start to damage the battery’s interior.
+Although there are many things that contribute to the risk of a thermal event (including the age of the battery, for instance), asking for more current than the battery can safely supply generates enough heat to start to damage the battery’s interior.

 Regulated mods try to reduce this risk by including a maximum current limit in the safety features, but if your battery can’t safely supply that amount, you could still be at risk.
 Choosing a battery with a reasonably high current rating is the safest approach.